-- Where the school is closed because of a localised Public Health outbreak, the Exams Office will assess whether alternative arrangements can be made for candidates to take the assessments at another school / venue. - Where the school is closed because of staffing issues, the Exams Office will assess whether sufficient staff / invigilators can still arrive at school for the examination to take place as normal.
-Where this cannot be maintained, the Exams Office will assess whether alternative arrangements can be made for candidates to take the assessments at another school / venue. - Where the school is closed because of health and safety issues, the Exams Office will assess the extent to which the health and safety issues will affect the ability for the assessment to take place as scheduled.
+- Where the school is closed because of a localised Public Health outbreak, the Exams Office will assess whether alternative arrangements can be made for candidates to take the assessments at Great Sankey Primary School. - Where the school is closed because of staffing issues, the Exams Office will assess whether sufficient staff / invigilators can still arrive at school for the examination to take place as normal.
+Where this cannot be maintained, the Exams Office will assess whether alternative arrangements can be made for candidates to take the assessments at Great Sankey Primary School. - Where the school is closed because of health and safety issues, the Exams Office will assess the extent to which the health and safety issues will affect the ability for the assessment to take place as scheduled.
 Where the issues do not impact on the exams office and assessment areas being used, the assessment will take place as scheduled.
-Where this is not the case, the Exams Office will assess whether alternative arrangements can be made for candidates to take the assessments at another school / venue. - Where the school is closed because of systems failures, the Exams Office will assess whether sufficient systems remain intact for candidates and staff to come on site without compromising health and safety or safeguarding commitments.
-Where this is not the case, the Exams Office will assess whether alternative arrangements can be made for candidates to take the assessments at another school / venue. - Where the school is closed because of other local issues, the Exams Office will assess the situation and proceed accordingly. - In any event, communication with staff and candidates will be maintained using the procedures established in the Communications section. - In any event, appropriate special consideration applications will be made.
+Where this is not the case, the Exams Office will assess whether alternative arrangements can be made for candidates to take the assessments at Great Sankey Primary School. - Where the school is closed because of systems failures, the Exams Office will assess whether sufficient systems remain intact for candidates and staff to come on site without compromising health and safety or safeguarding commitments.
+Where this is not the case, the Exams Office will assess whether alternative arrangements can be made for candidates to take the assessments at Great Sankey Primary School. - Where the school is closed because of other local issues, the Exams Office will assess the situation and proceed accordingly. - In any event, communication with staff and candidates will be maintained using the procedures established in the Communications section. - In any event, appropriate special consideration applications will be made.

-Disruption to the centre resulting in the centre being unable to open during the examination period (b).
+Disruption to the centre resulting in the centre being unable to open during the examination period (National Disruption)